-Now in 2013, we have seen most of our major service organisations try and fail to build their own algorithm-based contact reasoning systems.
+We have seen most of our major service organisations try and fail to build their own algorithm-based contact reasoning systems.
 There have been some spectacular failures.
 But I believe this was an inevitable rite of passage for major centres.
 At this point, serious evaluation of commercially produced products is growing.

 The North American and Continental European countries are increasingly adopting data analytics systems.
 The UK itself is emulating our manufacturing penchant for non-investment in newer types of technology, reducing competitiveness.
 I am yet to see a full-blown data analytics system in a UK contact centre, but there are over 70 now running in North America.